-Tax legislation, administrative actions taken by tax authorities, or court decisions, whether at the Federal or state level, may adversely affect the tax-exempt status of interest on the NIBP Bonds under Federal or state law or otherwise prevent beneficial owners of the NIBP Bonds from realizing the full current benefit of the tax status of such interest.
+Tax legislation (including certain legislation currently pending in Congress), administrative actions taken by tax authorities, or court decisions, whether at the Federal or state level, may adversely affect the tax-exempt status of interest on the NIBP Bonds under Federal or state law or otherwise prevent beneficial owners of the NIBP Bonds from realizing the full current benefit of the tax status of such interest.
 In addition, such legislation or actions (whether currently proposed, proposed in the future, or enacted) and such decisions could affect the market price or marketability of the NIBP Bonds.
-For example, on September 12, 2011, President Obama sent to Congress draft legislation entitled the "American Jobs Act of 2011" (the "Proposed Act").
-On September 13, 2011, Senate Majority Leader Reid introduced the Proposed Act in the Senate (S.1549).
-The Proposed Act included a provision that, if enacted as proposed, would have limited the amount of exclusions (including tax-exempt interest, such as interest on the NIBP Bonds) and deductions certain high income taxpayers could use to reduce their income tax liability for taxable years after 2012.
-On October 11, 2011, a procedural vote in the Senate to end debate and thus allow a vote on the Proposed Act, as amended, did not pass.
-This or other legislative proposals may be considered or introduced that could affect the market price or marketability of tax-exempt bonds, such as the NIBP Bonds.